Principles of materials

 The most effective way in which to reduce these impacts is to limit the distances that materials are transported.
 A best practice approach would be to limit the radius for sourcing high mass materials to a radius of, for example, 30 miles.
 Alternative good practice measures include:

-- Organisation of deliveries to ensure that lorries have another load to transport on the return journey.
+- Organisation of deliveries to minimise trips and ensure that lorries have another load to transport on the return journey

 Benefits of sustainable material management